Trulsaa/obsidian-icloud-contacts/README.md

 ```
 ````

-Or you can add this to you daily notes template.
+And you can add this to you daily notes template.
 Given that the title of your daily notes are formatted like YYYY-MM-DD.
 Then this will create a list of all your contacts who has a birthday on that day.

 ````markdown
 ```dataview